Get Rid of That Pesky Lower Back Pain for Good with Lower Back Pain Physical Therapy in Fort Myers, FL…

 Various factors can contribute to this condition, including pregnancy and childbirth, weak muscles in the pelvis or lower back, scoliosis, leg length discrepancies, or previous lower back surgery.

 Signs & Symptoms of SI Joint Pain

-A dull pain in the lower back
+Dull pain in the lower back

-Pain that radiates into the buttocks and thigh
+Pain radiating into the buttocks and thigh

-Pain across the SI joint
+Pain localized across the SI joint

 Treatment of Sacroiliac Joint Dysfunction